 Folders and nested content can be expanded by clicking the arrow next to the node.
 This can also be done by double-clicking on the node.

 Every item you have is considered a node.
 It could be a media item or content in the content section.

-Every section in the Umbraco backoffice has a default dashboard associated with them.
-The first thing you will see when accessing the backoffice on your Umbraco Headless project is the "Welcome" dashboard, where you can find links to news and resources useful to your project.
+Every section in the Umbraco backoffice has one or more dashboard associated with them.
+The first thing you will see when accessing the backoffice on your Umbraco Heartcore project is the "Getting Started" dashboard, where you can find links to news and resources useful to your project.

 In this section you will find all the content you have on your page.
 Each item in the tree is called a Content Node.
 Every node is made up by different fields.
 Each field is defined by a property.